Azure/InnovationEngine/scenarios/ocd/CreateLinuxVMLAMP/README.md

 ## Create an Azure Private DNS Zone for Azure MySQL Flexible Server

 Azure Private DNS Zone integration allows you to resolve the private DNS within the current VNET or any in-region peered VNET where the private DNS Zone is linked.
-You'll use [az network private-dns zone create](https://learn.microsoft.com/cli/azure/network/private-dns/zone#az-network-private-dns-zone-create) to create the private dns zone.
+You'll use [az network private-dns zone create](https://learn.microsoft.com/cli/azure/network/private-dns/zone#az-network-private-dns-zone-create) to create the private DNS zone.

 ```bash
 az network private-dns zone create \